NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ## **shortdelay**

 > Changes the text in targeted element(s) after **n** second - used for dynamically generated elements, such as a member directory.
 Note that the Default Text must match the text that is being replaced.
+The search is done without case sensitivity.
 Default delay time is one second, and you can customize this by adding the following to the JavaScript configuration:

 ```html
 short_delay = 1;